Skip to content

 Freeze Card

 To freeze a card, use the Cards SDK service method cardsService.freezeCard.
-Pass the session_token, the wallet_uuid, the card_uuid and the FreezeCardSdkCallback.
+Pass the session_token, the wallet_uuid and the card_uuid.

 cardsService.freezeCard(